OrsellGaming/P2SourceModPlusPlus/README.md

 > This plugin was designed in mind for SourceMods, meaning mods loaded through the `sourcemods` folder in Steam.
 Not for Portal 2 mods that are on Steam.
 >
 > While this plugin should be ok for a Steam Portal 2 mod, note that:
+>
 > 1. I do not know if Valve will allow such modifications on the Steam platform, especially if it involves one of their games.
 > 2. Compatibility will not be 100%, so expect bugs or other issues.
-> 3. If you are using this plugin with your mod, I am not responsible if anything bad happens to your mod's place on Steam.
+> 3. If you are using this plugin with your mod, I am not responsible if anything bad happens to your mod's page on Steam.
 >
 > I will, in the future, try to add custom elements involving interactions with Steam's API, like achievements, but for now, I don't expect this to work correctly with Steam mods.
 Plus, in the end, P2:CE will do this properly in the future.